cr0hn/my-medium-posts-resources/README.md

 # License

-The content of this repository is under the [MIT](https://github.com/cr0hn/my-medium-posts-resources/blob/main/LICENSE) license.
+The content of this repository is under the [MIT](https://github.com/cr0hn/my-medium-posts-resources/blob/main/LICENSE) licence.

 # Contributions